Here they are... forms of differentiation that are way stronger than the 4 weak forms I mentioned yesterday:

 - Pricing (premium/budget, predictability, flexibility)

 That's it for today.
-Print this list out and MEDITATE on it over the next few days. :)Over the next 2 weeks I'll offer some comments on each of these forms of differentiation and examples of how you might apply it to your business.
+Print this list out and MEDITATE on it over the weekend. :)Over the next 2 weeks I'll offer some comments on each of these forms of differentiation and examples of how you might apply it to your business.
 Stay thee tuned to this station!The TPM Positioning Troubleshooting Guide tells you:

 - What to do if you have many interests or previous clients and I can’t choose one to focus on.